mattbutler44/Polymorphism/README.md

 # Polymorphism

+!Apparently my files are not posted.
+I will post them when I get home tonight.
+Not sure how that happened.

 This program is console or terminal based (i.e. there is no GUI).

 Compile the .java files on your computer.
 In Windows: cd {directory} {enter} javac *.java